Requirements

 });

-// Request-response (wait for result)
+// Request-response (wait for result, optional timeout in seconds, default 5)

 const result = await this.events.emitEventAndReturn(